FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 :::{code} bash
 :caption: Bash function to display AWS Vault profile information
 ##
-# Get aws-vault active profile session information.
+# Display aws-vault active profile session information.
 #
 # aws cli/vault sets the env var AWS_VAULT for the currently active
 # profile session.
 Therefore, we just verify it is set with a